 Unfortunately, despite your best efforts, you may be involved in a car accident.
-If you suffer injuries, contact our personal injury lawyers for a free, no obligation legal consultation.
+If you suffer injuries, contact our South Bend personal injury attorneys for a free, no obligation legal consultation.

 Our car accident attorneys can manage every aspect of your car accident claim and may be able to obtain fair compensation for damages.